flint-lang/flintc/README.md

 ### Windows

-On Windows it is recommended to simpy use `winget` to install all required dependencies for this project:
+On Windows it is recommended to simpy use `winget` to install all these required dependencies for this project:

 - `zig.zig` for Zig itself
 - `MartinStorsjo.LLVM-MinGW.UCRT` to get `ld.lld` since Zig does not ship it, and to get the C++ `std` library headers (`<string>`, etc)